Yuzhen-Lin/template-cs734-lab-01/README.md

 **Think about:** what would break if the id in the URL does not exist?
 Try `/event/nope` and make the app do something sensible.

 ## Task 4: may I ask?
-The whole permission tree (homework)
+The whole permission tree

-**About 15 minutes.** Start it today if you get here, finish it before Monday.

-Tuesday's demo took the happy path: press `near_me`, allow, get distances.
+Tuesday's demo took the "good" path: press `near_me`, allow, get distances.
 Real permission handling is a state machine, and the branches you did not see are where the work is.
 Your job is the rest of the tree, on the **detail screen**, showing "About 320 m from you".

 **Build:**